UEFA Europa League: Sponsorship

+Decathlon's Kipsta sub-brand is the official match ball supplier from the 2024–25 season onwards for a three-year period.

-Molten is a secondary sponsor and supplies the official match ball.
-Since the inception of Europa League brand, the tournament has used its own hoardings (in that year it debuted in the round of 32) like UEFA Champions League.
+Since the inception of the Europa League brand, the tournament has used its own advertising hoardings (in that year they debuted in the round of 32) like the UEFA Champions League.
 LED hoardings made their debut in the 2012–13 final and appeared in the 2015–16 season from the round of 16.
-In the same season, from the group stage, teams are not allowed to show their sponsors.
-It appeared in the 2018–19 season for selected matches in the group stages and the round of 32.
+Since the same season, from the group stage onwards, teams are not allowed to show their own sponsors.
+They appeared in the 2018–19 season for selected matches in the group stages and the round of 32.

 Individual clubs may wear jerseys with advertising, even if such sponsors conflict with those of the Europa League.
 Two sponsorships are permitted per jersey (plus that of the manufacturer), at the chest and the left sleeve.
 Exceptions are made for non-profit organisations, which can feature on the front of the shirt, incorporated with the main sponsor, or on the back, either below the squad number or between the player name and the collar.